 Ease of Transport

 We know from experience that bomber bike locks sometimes come with lesser quality mounting brackets as if they are an afterthought.
 Our testers were suspicious of the webbing strap that holds the bracket in place; it seems that a piece of equipment holding 3 lbs of steel needs to be more burly to last.
 These brackets are replaceable, of course, and the convenience of mounting your bike to the frame is paramount.
 Throughout testing, though, this mount held its own and never failed us.
 When comparing this piece to the OnGuard Bulldog DT, the style of the OnGuard bracket was easier to mount and take off your lock, but it wasn't streamlined with the bike frame.
-Like the Cocoweb lock, it often brushed against our legs and impeded pedaling when moving fast.
+It often brushed against our legs and impeded pedaling when moving fast.
 The Series 2 did rattle somewhat on bumpy rides.
 The ABUS Granit X-Plus 540 comes with our favorite U-lock mount, but it costs three times the price.

 Ease of Use

 The ability to lock up all removable parts of your bike is important in a variety of situations.
 Unlike products like the Kryptonite New York Fahgettaboudit U-Lock Mini, the Series 2 Standard U-Lock and OnGuard Bulldog come with 4' braided steel cables (with a plastic coating).
 These cables can be used to thread through wheels, saddle, panniers, trailer, or whatever you want to have a lock on.
-The Cocoweb's thicker cable of braided steel is also longer at 5 feet.

 These lock packages solve the problem of the pesky front wheel situation, whereby you don't want the hassle of taking it off every time you park your bike.
 You could even do away with the quick release tire skewers to further deter the opportunist thief.

-Priced at $50, this lock won the Best Buy award for being affordable yet well designed.
+This lock won the Best Buy award for being affordable yet well designed.
 The Series 2 is an all-around user-friendly bike lock with plenty of security for most people.
 If there is anything we learned from testing these locks, it was that it doesn't make sense to go with the cheaper cable locks.
 Spend the money once, make it a habit to lock your bike all the time, and keep your bike (and bike lock) yours.
 Especially with Kryptonite's bicycle protection offer, you can't go wrong here.